kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ## Creating a HostProcess Pod

 ### Security Policy Config
-Enabling a Windows HostProcess pod simply requires setting the right configurations in the pod security configuration.
+Enabling a Windows HostProcess pod requires setting the right configurations in the pod security configuration.
 Many of the policies in the [Pod Security Standards](/docs/concepts/security/pod-security-standards) do not apply to HostProcess containers (and Windows in general) due to architectural differences between Windows and Linux.
 As such, here are the set of policies and configuration values required to enable HostProcess pods: